-Why Is The Flu So Bad This Year?
-Experts Break Down Exactly What You Need To Know
+Experts Weigh In On Why The Flu Is So Bad This Year & Here's What You Need To Know

 If you’re not from an area that has experienced flu season in full force, you’re probably confused over the epidemic that’s been plaguing the U.S. for the past few months.
 Contrary to popular belief, influenza isn't just a heinous cold; it’s a viral infection that, if untreated, can be fatal.
 The main reason why the flu is so bad this year is because the disease is always changing, and there are some strains that are easier to ward off than others.

 According to Dr. Ian Tong, chief medical officer at Doctor On Demand, 2018 is the year of the H3N2 strain, a type of flu that brings on severe symptoms that can be difficult to treat.
 Normally, the likeliness of someone dying from the flu is only a heightened concern in the elderly and in small infants, but this year, there have been reports of preteen deaths, and unusual fatalities in 20-somethings.